threefoldtech/TF_Grid_3.12/src/3.50/validators_and_staking.md

 | total fru (tfru) = min(cru,mru/8,sru/100) | 50262.5    | fru = CU/2          | 31.88      |
 | Staking TFT per fru (sTFT/tfru)           | 397.91     |                     |            |

+With the above example, the TFT to stake as collateral for the proposed typical server would be around 13 000 TFT.
+The ROI would be around 7 months:

 | TS Parameters             | Quantities |
 | ------------------------- | ---------- |
 | TS TFT farmed/month       | 1912.5     |